zhemao/pyMongoAdmin/doc/manual.md

 ## Contact me

-If you have any other questions about Mongoose that this documentation doesn't address, please send any queries to the author at zhehao.mao@gmail.com.
+If you have any other questions about anaconda that this documentation doesn't address, please send any queries to the author at zhehao.mao@gmail.com.